Shadow Projects

-Shadow Projects was a television company best known for making preschool television series with puppetry.
+Shadow Projects was an American television production company best known for making preschool television series with puppetry.
 Founded by Mitchell Kriegman in 1997, the company created and produced Bear in the Big Blue House, Breakfast with Bear and The Book of Pooh for Playhouse Disney.

 History

 Shadow Projects was founded in 1997 by Mitchell Kriegman, creating shows like Bear in the Big Blue House, The Book of Pooh, and Breakfast with Bear.
 The company's mascot was a barking dog silhouette.